-56. This criterion is formulated in the Directive as follows:

-"The financial soundness of the proposed acquirer, in particular in relation to the type of business pursued and envisaged in the [financial institution] in which the acquisition is proposed".

-Two aspects of the definition need to be clarified.

-- 57. First, "the financial soundness of the proposed acquirer" can be understood as the capacity of the acquirer to finance the proposed acquisition and to maintain a sound financial structure for the foreseeable future.
-This capacity should be reflected in the overall aim of the acquisition and the policy of the acquirer regarding the acquisition, but also in the case of a change in control in the forecast financial objectives, consistent with the strategy identified in the business plan. - 58.
-Thus this assessment criterion allows supervisory authorities to determine whether the financial soundness of the proposed acquirer is strong enough to ensure the sound and prudent management of the target financial institution for the foreseeable future (usually three years) in accordance with the principle of proportionality (nature of the acquirer, nature of the acquisition). - Second, in the case of a change in control, the phrase "in particular in relation to the type of business pursued and envisaged in the [financial institution]" should take into account the scope of criterion 4 (compliance with prudential requirements).
+- 53. This criterion is formulated in the Directive as follows: "The financial soundness of the proposed acquirer, in particular in relation to the type of business pursued and envisaged in the [financial institution] in which the acquisition is proposed".
+Two aspects of the definition need to be clarified. - 54.
+First, "the financial soundness of the proposed acquirer" can be understood as the capacity of the acquirer to finance the proposed acquisition and to maintain a sound financial structure for the foreseeable future.
+This capacity should be reflected in the strategy of the acquirer, but also - in case of a change in control - in the forecast financial objectives, consistent with the strategy identified in the business plan. - 55.
+Thus this assessment criterion allows supervisory authorities to determine whether the financial soundness of the proposed acquirer is strong enough to ensure the sound and prudent management of the target financial institution for the foreseeable future (usually three years). - 56.
+Second, in the case of a change in control, the phrase "in particular in relation to the type of business pursued and envisaged in the [financial institution]" should take into account the scope of criterion 4 (compliance with prudential requirements).
 While the objective of criterion 3 is to assess the financial soundness of the proposed acquirer, the objective of criterion 4 is to assess the prospective soundness of the target financial institution, which presupposes the financial soundness of the acquirer (i.e., its capacity to implement the business plan).
-Thus criteria 3 and 4 should be considered as linked, and can be analysed together. - 60.
-The target supervisor should oppose the acquisition if it concludes, based on its analysis of the information received, that the acquirer is likely to face financial difficulties during the acquisition process or in the foreseeable future. - 61.
+Thus criteria 3 and 4 should be considered as linked, and could be analysed together. - 57.
+The target supervisor should oppose the acquisition if it concludes, based on its analysis of the information received, that the acquirer is likely to face financial difficulties during the acquisition process or in the foreseeable future. - 58.
 The target supervisor should also analyse whether the financial mechanisms put in place by the proposed acquirer to finance the acquisition, or existing financial relationships between the acquirer and the target financial institution, could give rise to conflicts of interest that could destabilise the financial structure of the target financial institution.